igemsoftware2019/Lambert_GA_FluoroCents/README.md

     </figcaption></div>
     <br></br>

-By measuring the lux value using a phone’s ambient light sensor and our FluoroCents app, we can generate more complex information regarding the detection of a helminth organism.
+By measuring the lux value using a phone’s ambient light sensor and their FluoroCents app, Lambert iGEM can generate more complex information regarding the detection of a helminth organism.

 Verification of FluoroCents with a Plate Reader
 ---------------

-As part of our testing, we wanted to verify that FluoroCents was a legitimate device to measure fluorescence by comparing it with an industrial plate reader.
-We wanted to graphically compare the lux measurements taken with FluoroCents to the arbitrary values from a plate reader for several two fold dilutions of the iGEM fluorescein standard.
+As part of their testing, Lambert iGEM wanted to verify that FluoroCents was a legitimate device to measure fluorescence by comparing it with an industrial plate reader.
+Lambert iGEM wanted to graphically compare the lux measurements taken with FluoroCents to the arbitrary values from a plate reader for several two fold dilutions of the iGEM fluorescein standard.

 <div align="center"><center><img src="T--Lambert_GA--FluoroData3.png" align="center" /></center></div>
 <div align="center"><figcaption>
 <b>Figure 4:</b> Made using GraphPad Prism.
-The graph shows the measurement of Fluoroscein dilutions by both a commercial plate reader and our very own FluoroCents device.
+The graph shows the measurement of Fluoroscein dilutions by both a commercial plate reader and their very own FluoroCents device.
 This graph has a log2 x-axis.
     </figcaption></div>
         <br></br>

-With the graph of the data we collected, it was clear that there was a real correlation between lux from FluoroCents, seen on the right y-axis, and the raw fluorescence data from a plate reader, seen on the left column.
+With the graph of the data Lambert iGEM collected, it was clear that there was a real correlation between lux from FluoroCents, seen on the right y-axis, and the raw fluorescence data from a plate reader, seen on the left column.
 This correlation to an industrial-grade instrument means that FluoroCents does have a valid claim as a fluorescence tool, giving the FluoroCents application legitimacy in the FluoroCents system.